 Girl Scouts of USA Affirm History of Inclusion

-July 20, 2012 by Maureen McCarty, HRC Senior Digital Strategist
+July 20, 2012 by Maureen McCarty, HRC Associate Director of Digital Media

 The Girl Scouts of the USA took to its blog today to reaffirm its long history of inclusion.